ZJUFanLab/scDisProcema/tutorial.md

                deepSplit = 4,minModuleSize = 20,mergeCutHeight = 0.1)

-  The net list contains information of color indexes, members and module eigengene values of all inferred modules.
+  The net list contains information of color indexes, members and module eigengene (ME) values of all inferred modules.
 The Mod_Extra function can be convert these information to a format that is easy to use later.

       #If Cyt = TRUE, the function will export files available for Cytoscape to visualize the network
       #sftpower: the power of the weight between genes.
 The default value is the soft threshold obtained in Mod_Infer

       mod<-Mod_Extra(data_Expr = data_Expr,net = net,Cyt = TRUE,sftpower = net$sftpower)

+      #the ME values of each module
+      MEs_table <- mod$MEs_table

+      #the members of each module
+      modProbes<-mod$modProbes

+  Fourth, calculate the module significant score.